 Step 1) Onboarding - SEO content agency or inhouse team work with the company executives, marketing leaders, and/or sales teams to get all the important goals, voice requirements, rate of production, and anything else squared away.
 This could be one long meeting or multiple meetings.

 Step 2: Build Content Strategy - Once all the initial questions have been answered, the content strategist will begin assembling a multi-month strategy aligned with the company goals.

 This will then be poked and prodded until the strategists and company agree on a set of content pieces to produce.

-→ ***Step 4: Content Briefs*** ← - Assuming that writers already exist on your team or on contract, we now enter the content brief stage.
+→ ***Step 4: Create the Content Briefs*** ← - Assuming that writers already exist on your team or on contract, we now enter the content brief stage.
 Your SEO specialists can get to work creating briefs for each piece of content, old or new.

 Tip: In our experience, the more a company owns and injects their expertise into the brief, the better it performs and the more likely it is to be shared outside of just the search engine results.

 Step 5: Distribute to writers - After each brief is completed, it will be passed along to the assigned writers for them to conduct research and work their magical writing powers to create content so many of us look forward to reading.